Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/Readme.md

 	Here below you have a set of proposed rates:

-	- First class: Run 2 clusters in 2 real different OpenShift instances
+	- **First class**: Run 2 clusters in 2 real different OpenShift instances
-	- Business class: Run a single OpenShift cluster, and simulate regions using OpenShift Namespaces
+	- **Business class**: Run a single OpenShift cluster, and simulate regions using OpenShift Namespaces
-	- Economy class: Run OpenShift only in your laptop
+	- **Economy class**: Run OpenShift only in your laptop
 	<br/>

 	If you're on Economy, it is mostly recommended to use *CodeReady Containers* (CRC) to run your OCP environment in your laptop.
 It provides a working OCP v4.2 environment, with some capabilities off so that your laptop can still breathe.
 See the *CRC* documentation references given below for more details.